Performance and systematic uncertainties of CTA-North in conditions of reduced atmospheric transmission: CTA-North performance in the presence of clouds

-In the case of 15 MSTs (figure \ref{fig:subfigsMSTsdiff}), the clouds at $\leq7$ km a.g.l. with $T\leq0.75$ reduce sensitivity across the entire energy range, although the reduction is less than 5\% at highest energies.
-For example, at the energy threshold, the sensitivity is reduced by $\approx$ 80\% in the case of clouds at 3 km a.g.l. and $T = 0.50$, while the effect is smaller in the presence of more transparent clouds ($T = 0.75$), reaching the ratio value of $\approx$ 25\%.
+In the case of 15 MSTs (figure \ref{fig:subfigsMSTsdiff}), the clouds at $\leq7$ km a.g.l. for which $T\leq0.75$ worsen sensitivity across the entire energy range, although by only 5\% at highest energies.
+For example, at the energy threshold, the sensitivity is worse by $\approx$ 80\% in the case of clouds at 3 km a.g.l. and $T = 0.50$, while the effect is smaller in the presence of more transparent clouds ($T = 0.75$), reaching the relative difference of $\approx$ 25\%.
 In general, the influence of clouds with $T>0.75$ on the sensitivity of MSTs, as well as very high clouds ($\geq 11$ km a.g.l.) of lower transmissions, is small over the entire energy range.
-At energies $\gtrsim$ a few hundred GeV, the reduction of sensitivity is stable, and in the full sensitivity reduction does not exceed 30\% in the presence of clouds at $\leq9$ km a.g.l., or 10\% in the case of higher clouds.
+At energies $\gtrsim$ of a few hundred GeV, the sensitivity is worse by up to 30\% in the presence of clouds at $\leq9$ km a.g.l., or by 10\% in the case of higher clouds.

 Clouds have a smaller effect on the sensitivity of CTA-N (figure \ref{fig:subfigsCTANdiff}) compared to the sensitivity of 4 LSTs and 15 MSTs separately.
-However, the influence of clouds with $T\leq 0.8 $ is still significant at energies below 2.5 TeV.
+However, the influence of clouds with $T\leq 0.8 $ is still large at energies below 2.5 TeV.
 In the case of clouds at 3 km a.g.l. the sensitivity of CTA-N at an energy of 40 GeV is decreased by $\approx$ 60\% in the worst-case scenario.
-At energies $\gtrsim$ a few hundred GeV, the reduction of sensitivity is stable, and in the full sensitivity range, the ratio does not exceed 20\%.
-Selected cases are presented in the table \ref{tab:diffsens} as well.
+At energies $\gtrsim$ of a few hundred GeV, the reduction in sensitivity is stable, and throughout the energy range, the relative difference between the sensitivity in the presence of clouds and the sensitivity in a clear atmosphere does not exceed 20\%.
+Selected cases are also listed in the table \ref{tab:diffsens}.

-Figures \ref{subfig:ALL5kmDiffSens}, \ref{subfig:ALL7kmDiffSens}, \ref{subfig:ALL9kmDiffSens} show a comparative view of the influence of clouds ($T=0.50$ and $T=0.60$) on the differential sensitivity of individual subarrays and full CTA-N array.
-Above the energy threshold of both types of telescopes ($\geq$ 150 GeV), there are no significant differences between individual subarrays and the full CTA-N array sensitivity.

-Reduced sensitivity is caused by reduced effective area and worsened background rejection power as well.
-The effective area is reduced in the presence of clouds due to the reduced number of Cherenkov photons detected by the camera.
-The influence of clouds at 5, 7, and 9 km a.g.l. on the effective area is presented, respectively, in figures \ref{subfig:ALL5kmEffArea}, \ref{subfig:ALL7kmEffArea}, \ref{subfig:ALL9kmEffArea} for both subarrays and the full CTA-N. The dominant impact on the effective area have lower and more opaque clouds, reducing the effective area by $\approx$ 20\% at a few hundred GeV.
-Even though there are no significant differences between individual subarrays and full CTA-N array, in general, the influence of clouds on MSTs is more considerable at lower energies.
-At higher energies, a dominant reduction of sensitivity appears in LSTs.